andrewyuan/edav/_posts/2014-04-07-blogpost2-AndrewYuan.md

 * 9 (18.75%) were lost.
 * Considering half of the draws as positive results and half as negative, it sums up to <b>68.75% of positive results</b>.

 For the exact same ranking distance, of the 44 matches played at the opponents home where the opponent was 10 positions below in the ranking table:
 * 9 (20.45%) were won by the home team
 * 22 (50%) ended up with a draw
 * 13 (29.55%) were lost.
-* Considering half of the draws as positive results and half as negative, it sums up to <b>45.45% of positive results</b>.
+* Considering half of the draws as positive results and half as negative, it sums up to *45.45% of positive results*.

 Just to show a final example, of the 5 matches played at the opponents home where the opponent was 100 positions below in the ranking table, 100% of them were won by the away team.
 The matches for this case were:
 * (1)Brazil 3 x 0 Wales(101) - 05/23/2000 – Cardiff